 Guess Who’s Back?
 Soderbergh Returns With Logan Lucky But Plays It Safe In This Entertaining Caper

 A heist movie is a lot like a magic show in that it’s built on sleight of hand, misdirection and slow reveals (hence why the Now You See Me films were a natural pairing even if it failed to deliver on the chemistry of its two elements).
 But there is a difference between a magician of say, a David Copperfield or David Blaine caliber and my Uncle Jeff who would “find” quarters behind my ear when I was a kid, both in scale, technique and level of difficulty.
-Steven Soderbergh is one of those masters having a wealth of heist movies to his name including the Oceans trilogy and Out of Sight.
+Steven Soderbergh is one of those masters that falls into the category of the former having a wealth of heist movies to his name including the Oceans trilogy and Out of Sight.
 He makes his return to the stage with Logan Lucky, a mid western caper that is entertaining as anything you’ll see this summer if slightly unambitious given the tremendous tricks Soderbergh has shown us in the past.

 The blueprint for the heist genre hasn’t changed much in Soderbergh’s brief “retirement” from the big screen, a fact that he self-referentially nods to with a list entitled “Rules for Robbing Banks” being featured early on outlining what’s to come.
 This time though, the target is not a glamorous Las Vegas casino, it’s the Coca-Cola 500, the marquee event of the year for the Charlotte Motor Speedway.
 Dubbed “Oceans 7-Eleven” at one point in another instance of Soderbergh being self-aware, Logan Lucky follows brothers Jimmy (Channing Tatum) and Clyde (Adam Driver) as they attempt to reverse the “Logan curse” that has left Jimmy, an ex-coal miner unemployed and hobbling on one good leg while his brother bartends at the local watering hole having recently returned from the war with one less arm than he left with.
 Together they enlist a few more rapscallions to their motley crew including their sister Mellie (Riley Keough) and the erratic Joe Bang, a demolitions expert played with vigor by Daniel Craig.